 Yes.
 Students with individual student accounts can save maps and access them later by visiting their Timeline, clicking View for the map, then clicking Edit.
 Students without individual accounts cannot save their work, but they can print the maps they create.

-Can I assign a template map?
+How do I assign a template map?

-Yes.
 If you have an individual educator account, you can assign a template map by selecting the desired map template and clicking Assign.

-Can I export maps?
+How can I export maps?

-Yes.
 You can use your individual educator account to export maps by clicking Download below the map you are viewing.
 If you do not have an individual account, you can print the maps you create instead.

 Can I access Make-a-Map on my phone?

-No. Make-a-Map is not currently available on phones.
+Make-a-Map is not currently available on phones.
 You can access Make-a-Map on desktops and tablets.